erofs/docs/src/imagefs.md

 ### Generic filesystems pose consistency and stability risks

-On the other hand, generic copy-on-write filesystems can also be used for container images.
-If a particular filesystem is chosen, it can serve as a precise white-box format.
-However, the main issue is that most generic filesystems store redundant metadata for the same physical block: for example, allocation status appears in both the block allocation tree (or bitmap) and inode extents, and may also appear in the reverse block-mapping tree.
-This redundancy can lead to crafted metadata inconsistencies when filesystem images are fetched from remote sources, resulting in serious bugs that are difficult to avoid without incurring performance penalties, especially when combined with complex kernel implementation details that introduce additional potential risks in the host kernel.
+Generic filesystems can serve as precise, white-box formats for container images.
+However, they are still vulnerable when used as remote images due to immitigable metadata inconsistencies.

+For example, the allocation status of a physical block may be recorded in multiple places: the allocation tree (or bitmap), inode extents, and may also appear in a reverse mapping tree.
+When an image is fetched from an untrusted remote source, an attacker can craft inconsistencies and the resulting bugs are serious and hard to prevent.

+Performing extra consistency checks, either at runtime or beforehand with a tool like `fsck(8)`, incurs heavy performance penalties.
+These risks will then be amplified by the complexity of kernel filesystem implementations, posing additional threats to the hosts.

+Other internal metadata, such as filesystem journaling, which can cause extra inconsistency, which is similar, so no need to go into further detail here.

 ::: {note}
 For example, the following crafted EXT4 image can immediately crash all Linux